awesel/GameDesign/README.md

 ## User Experience

-The game is single player.
+The game is primarily single player.
 The graphics are 2d, but animated in a lively manner.
 Similar to Cuphead.

+There are also multiplayer campaigns and stories.
+Groups of up to 4 players can enter a story together and complete minigames together.
+These games and boss fights will be tweaked to accomodate the increased number of players.
+They can communicate via in-game voice and text chats.
+Story choices will be decided with votes.

+Boss fights and other "combat" minigames can include platformer shooters (probably optimal given 2D nature), scroll shooters, bullet-hell/shoot-em-up.

 ## Competitive Element